Steve Klein (musician): Career and arrest

-Having formed New Found Glory with frontman Jordan Pundik in 1997, Klein performed on seven of the band's ten studio albums.
+Having formed New Found Glory with frontman Jordan Pundik in 1997, Klein performed on seven of the band's eleven studio albums.
 Klein also contributed guitar to the band's now defunct alter-ego side project, The International Superheroes of Hardcore, where he was known under the pseudonym of "Mr. Mosh".
 Klein made his production debut in 2011, on Man Overboard's self titled second album.

 The band announced in December 2013 that Klein was no longer in the band, due to "personal differences."

-On March 12, 2014, idobi Radio reported that on the same day New Found Glory removed Klein from the band, Klein was arraigned on multiple felony charges, including lewd acts with a minor, and possession of child pornography.
+On March 12, 2014, idobi Radio reported that on the same day New Found Glory removed Klein from the band, Klein was arrested on multiple felony charges, including lewd acts with a minor, and possession of child pornography.
 On February 9, 2021, Klein pleaded no contest to a charge of felony indecent exposure and on March 2, Klein was sentenced to a two-year formal probation and was required to register as a sex offender for 10 years.
 After a year of probation, the charge was then downgraded to a misdemeanor.